-When the noncustodial parent is out of compliance with a child support order, METSS automatically sends notice A407 to NCP's who have valid licenses eligible for suspension.
+When the noncustodial parent is out of compliance with a child support order, METSS automatically sends notice A407, 90 Day License Suspension Warning Notice, to NCP's who have valid licenses eligible for suspension.
 The noncustodial parent is informed that at the end of 90 days the licensing entity may be notified to suspend his/her license(s).
 The notice informs the noncustodial parent of steps to take to stop the license suspension process.
 For time frame purposes, it is presumed that the noncustodial parent receives the notice five days after the notice is mailed.

-If the noncustodial parent wishes to stop the license suspension process, he/she must contact the local county child support office within 95 days of the date of the notice to schedule an appointment.
-Any verbal appointment date and time must be confirmed with an appointment letter generated through METSS.
-The child support worker must explain the two options available to the noncustodial parent: 1) he/she may pay the entire arrears amount owed according to the accounting records of the Division; or 2) she/he must enter into a stipulated agreement or agreed judgment establishing a schedule for the payment of the arrears.
+If the noncustodial parent wishes to stop the license suspension process, he/she must contact the child support office within 95 days of the date of the notice.
+The child support worker must explain the two options available to the noncustodial parent: 1) he/she may pay the entire arrears amount owed according to the accounting records of the Division; or 2) he/she must enter into a stipulated agreement or agreed judgment establishing a schedule for the payment of the arrears.
+The noncustodial parent is provided with a Noncustodial Parent License Reinstatement Questionnaire - MDHS-CSE-475 to assist him/her in answering questions about his/her current financial status.

-If the noncustodial parent pays the entire arrears balance(s) owed, the arrears balance(s)\on FBAL in METSS is reduced to zero, and the license suspension process is stopped.
+If the noncustodial parent pays the entire arrears balance(s) owed, the arrears balance(s)on FBAL in METSS is reduced to zero, and the license suspension process is stopped.